markosamuli/macos-machine/README.md

 ### Installation tools

-The following tools are prequiresites and always installed during setup if not already found on the system.
+The following tools are prerequisites and always installed during setup if not already found on the system.

 - Xcode Command Line Tools